-Esalen massage has a reputable of being a fully relaxing massage with long, flowing strokes.
-However, the massage also includes other techniques, including stretches, passive joint movement, and rhythmic rocking.
+Esalen massage has a reputation of being a relaxing massage with long, flowing strokes.
+The massage does include other techniques, such as stretches, passive joint movement, and rhythmic rocking.
+But it's the flowing strokes that encourage you to feel fully connected and integrated.

-Developed over a number of years at the Esalen Institute in Big Sur, California, this type of massage has roots in many other methods of working with the body, especially Swedish massage and the sensory awareness work of Charlotte Selver that focuses on your ability to monitor sensation from within.
+Developed over a number of years at the Esalen Institute in Big Sur, California, this type of massage has roots in many other methods of working with the body.
+Swedish massage was a big influence, as was Charlotte Selver's sensory awareness work that focuses on your ability to monitor sensation from within.

 Other influences include oriental medicine; meditation; yoga stretches; somatic mind-body psychology; gestalt practice; the teachings of Ida Rolf, Moshe Feldenkrais, and Milton Trager; and the energy work of polarity therapy and cranial-sacral technique, according to the The Esalen Institute.
 Attention to breathing is also an important part of the massage.